Undergraduate Cal Grant Applications

 - U.S. citizens and eligible non-citizens who wish to be considered for financial aid are required to complete a Free Application for Federal Student Aid (FAFSA).
 UC Berkeley’s federal school code is 001312.

 - Undergraduate students who qualify for an AB 540 nonresident tuition exemption may be eligible for Berkeley Undergraduate Dream Act Aid.
-Students who wish to be considered for Berkeley Undergraduate Dream Act aid can complete the California Student Aid Commission California Dream Act Application.
+Students who wish to be considered for Berkeley Undergraduate Dream Act aid can complete the California Dream Act Application.

 The FAFSA and California Dream Act Application are used to determine aid eligibility for the specific academic year (fall, spring, and summer term) for which the application is completed.
 The aid application needs to be completed for each academic year that you wish to apply for aid.

 The priority deadline for the 2024-25 academic year (fall 2024, spring 2025, summer 2025) is April 2, 2024.
 If you file after April 2, 2024 some types of financial aid may be limited.

-Graduate students interested using Federal Loans and/or Federal work-study to help fund their education should complete the 2024-25 Free Application for Federal Student Aid (FAFSA) for the 2024-25 year.
+- Graduate students interested using Federal Loans and/or Federal work-study to help fund their education should complete the 2024-25 Free Application for Federal Student Aid (FAFSA) for the 2024-25 year.